• Standard Blued Finish

 • Weight: 3.16 lbs / 1436 gr

 The tightly re-curving type S guard and square pommel were common in the Adriatic region.
-Many of these swords are large for single-handed use, but move well in the hand and can be used in two hands comfortably.
-This iconic regional form of sword is often referred too as a Venetian style.
+Many of these swords are large for single-handed use but move well in the hand and can be used in two hands comfortably.
+This iconic regional form of sword is often referred to as a Venetian style.

 Throughout the 15th century the area of Southeastern Europe saw great changes and new challenges as the powers from the east grew in influence and aggressiveness.
 Dalmatian mercenaries saw service through out the region and even composed the bodyguard of the Doge of Venice.
 This style of sword is sometimes associated with these troops.
 It is well represented in the armory of the Doge and spoils of war captured by the Ottoman Turks now in Istanbul.
 That is where the example we based this sword on now resides.